forcedotcom/cli/releasenotes/README.md

    But don't worry, we also added aliases to the moved commands, so that the old command names will still work.
 But they display a deprecation warning that the command name has changed.

-   Here are all the affected commands. (plugin-templates PR [#840](https://github.com/salesforcecli/plugin-templates/pull/840),
+   Here are all the affected commands. (plugin-templates PR [#840](https://github.com/salesforcecli/plugin-templates/pull/840), plugin-templates PR [#838](https://github.com/salesforcecli/plugin-templates/pull/838))

   | Old command | New command |
   | ----------- | ----------- |